solgenomics/sgn/t/data/fixture/README.md

 # Say Hello to the Fixture's New Home!
 In order to keep testing data up to date with written tests, the fixture sql dump has been merged into the sgn repo!
 This means no more git-pulling your local fixture repo before running tests.
-Instead, fixture changes will be controlled by adding and removing patches from `sgn/t/data/fixture/patches/`.
+Instead, fixture changes will be controlled by adding patches to `sgn/t/data/fixture/patches/`.
 # Instructions for Modifying the Fixture

 ## _**IMPORTANT: do not replace or modify the fixture sql dump!**_